Disc brake: Design

-Disc brakes offer better stopping performance than drum brakes because the disc is more readily cooled.
+Disc brakes provide better stopping performance than drum brakes because they cool more effectively, reducing heat-related brake fade and recovering faster after immersion.
 Consequently, discs are less prone to the brake fade caused when brake components overheat.
+Unlike drum brakes, which often exhibit a self-servo effect from the leading shoes, disc brakes have no self-servo action, so braking force is proportional to applied pressure.
+This improves driver "feel" and helps prevent wheel lockup.
 Disc brakes also recover more quickly from immersion (wet brakes are less effective than dry ones).

-Most drum brake designs have at least one leading shoe, which gives a servo-effect.
-By contrast, a disc brake has no self-servo effect, and its braking force is always proportional to the pressure placed on the brake pad by the braking system via any brake servo, brake pedal, or lever.
-This tends to give the driver a better "feel" and helps to avoid impending lockup.
 Drums are also prone to "bell mouthing" and trap worn lining material within the assembly, causing various braking problems.
+Although seldom encountered, the drum should be reconditioned if there is any bell-mouthing.

 The disc is usually made of cast iron.
-In some cases, it may be made of composites such as reinforced carbon–carbon or ceramic matrix composites.
+In some cases, it may be made of composites, such as reinforced carbon–carbon or ceramic matrix composites.
 This is connected to the wheel and the axle.
 To slow down the wheel, friction material in the form of brake pads, mounted on the brake caliper, is forced mechanically, hydraulically, pneumatically, or electromagnetically against both sides of the disc.
 Friction causes the disc and attached wheel to slow or stop.